Switcha57/aoc2023/README.md

 ## Objective

 The objective of this repository is to earn a star for every challenge.
 But more than that, it's about learning and growing as a programmer.
-Advent of Code is a fantastic opportunity to improve problem-solving skills, learn new algorithms, and for me get more comfortable with Python.
+Advent of Code is a fantastic opportunity to improve problem-solving skills, learn new algorithms, and for me to get more comfortable with Python.

 ## Challenges